Barnes and Noble Press vs Kindle Direct Publishing

 2014.
 Amazon unveiled kids book creator software for Kindle Direct Publishing

-Amazon is expanding its Kindle Direct Publishing business to cater to the requirements of children's book authors through the introduction of a new program called "KDP Kids."
-This program aims to assist authors in preparing, publishing, and distributing their books in the Kindle Store.
-In conjunction with this program, Amazon is launching a new tool known as the Kindle Kids' Book Creator.
-This tool enables aspiring children's book authors to create chapter books and illustrated children's books that can leverage Kindle features such as text pop-ups.
-According to Amazon's announcement about these new services, once the book is finalized, authors can utilize the tool to upload their book to KDP.
-They can also specify the appropriate category, age group, and grade range filters to ensure correct listing.
-The book creator tool is not limited to new authors seeking entry into Amazon's Kindle platform; it can also assist established authors in converting their books into Kindle format, thereby expanding their reader base.
+Amazon is broadening its Kindle Direct Publishing division to address the needs of children’s book authors with a new initiative called “KDP Kids.”
+This program, designed to assist authors in preparing, publishing and distributing books in the Kindle Store, comes alongside the release of a new tool, the Kindle Kids’ Book Creator.
+This tool enables aspiring children’s book authors to craft chapter books and illustrated children’s books that can utilize Kindle features like text pop-ups, according to Amazon's announcement about the new services.
+Once the book is completed, authors can also use the tool to upload it to KDP while specifying the appropriate category, age and grade range filters to ensure proper listing.
+The book creator tool is not only for new authors seeking entry into Amazon’s Kindle platform but can also help established authors convert their works into Kindle format to reach a broader audience.

 2014.
 Nook Press self-publishing platform is now available in Europe

-Barnes and Noble, the renowned bookseller known for the Nook e-reader devices and e-reader store, has made an exciting announcement.
-The Nook Press self-publishing platform, which was previously limited to the United States, is now accessible to authors and publishers in several European countries.
-These countries include the United Kingdom, France, Germany, Spain, Italy, the Netherlands, and Belgium.
-As part of this expansion, Nook Press now offers support for multiple languages, such as French, Italian, German, Spanish, and Dutch.
-Authors will also receive their payments in their local currencies, as confirmed by the company.
-Despite facing declining revenues, the executives at Nook remain committed to developing and growing the business.
+Barnes and Noble, the bookseller behind the Nook e-reader devices and digital store, has announced that the Nook Press self-publishing platform (formerly limited to the US) is now accessible to authors and publishers in the UK, France, Germany, Spain, Italy, the Netherlands and Belgium.
+As part of this expansion, Nook Press now supports multiple languages, including French, Italian, German, Spanish and Dutch – and authors will be paid in their local currencies, the company confirmed.
+So, despite declining revenues, Nook executives continue to strive to grow the business.

 2013.
 Nook rebrands and refreshed its self-publishing platform

-Barnes & Noble has rebranded its self-publishing platform, PubIt!, as Nook Press, and has introduced several new features aimed at simplifying and expediting the self-publishing process.
-With these updates, the company seeks to establish itself as a competitor to Amazon Kindle Direct Publishing and other self-publishing tools available in the market.
-The key addition is a web-based platform that enables authors to write, format, edit, and preview ebooks directly within the interface.
-Additionally, a new "quick start" option allows authors to test the product without initially entering all their vendor information.
-Furthermore, authors can securely and promptly invite their network of friends and editors to read and provide feedback on any Nook Press project.
-The pricing structure remains the same, allowing ebooks to be priced between $0.99 and $199.99, with royalty rates of up to 65% (compared to Kindle's 70%).
-It's important to note that currently, the platform is exclusively available to authors based in the United States.
+Barnes & Noble has rebranded its self-publishing platform PubIt! as Nook Press and introduced several new features aimed at making self-publishing quicker and simpler.
+The company seeks to compete with Amazon Kindle Direct Publishing and other self-publishing tools.
+The main new feature is a tool that enables authors to write, format, edit and preview ebooks directly within a web-based platform.
+Additionally, there is a new “quick start” option that allows authors to test the service without initially entering all their vendor information.
+Authors can also securely and swiftly invite their network of friends and editors to review and comment on any NOOK Press project.
+Pricing remains unchanged: ebooks can be priced between $0.99 and $199.99, with royalties up to 65% (compared to Kindle’s 70%).
+The platform is currently only available to authors in the U.S.